guc-met/GUC-Staff-Portal/README.md

 Email : abdul@gmail.com
 Password: abdul00

-Added this to login with
+Added this to login with in the website